-Grant Period: January 1 - December 31, 2017
+Grant Period: January 1 - December 31, 2018

-Review Process Deadlines
+REVIEW PROCESS DEADLINES

-Arts Grant Workshop Thursday, May 19
+Grant Workshop Thu, May 18

-Draft Deadline Thursday, June 2
+Draft Deadline (new applicants) Thu, June 8

-Application Deadline Friday, June 17
+Final Application Deadline Fri, June 23

 Professional Panel Review September

 Advisory Board Review October

-Successful Applicants' Contract signing December, date TBA
+Successful Applicants Sign Contracts December

-Draft Review: First time applicants are required to submit a draft of the narrative and the budget page.
+Draft Review: First-time applicants are required to submit a draft of the narrative and the budget page.
 Submit drafts early to allow time for changes.
-Staff will review drafts up to Thursday, June 2nd.
+Staff will review drafts up to Thursday, June 8.
 A draft may be faxed, mailed, or e-mailed to the addess below.

-Deadline: Submit 1 original and 6 copies of the Grant Application, total 7, to the Office of Cultural and Heritage Affairs by Friday, June 17th.
+FINAL Deadline: Submit 1 original and 6 copies of the Grant Application (total of 7 copies) to the Office of Cultural and Heritage Affairs, postmarked by Friday, June 23, 2017.

-Categories, Amount to Request and Cash Match:
+Categories, Amount to Request & Cash Match:

-- Two categories of support: Special Project (SP) and General Operating (GOS) - Organizations may request a maximum of \$5,000 in either category.
-Amount subject to change based on the Offices state award amount. - Organizations must provide the following cash match:
+- 2 Categories of support: Special Project (SP) and General Operating (GOS) - Organizations may request a maximum of \$5,000 in either category Amount subject to change, based on the Offices state award amount. - Your organization must provide and spend the following cash match:

-Amount Requested Cash Match Requirements

-Special Project 50% cash, 50% in-kind

-General Operating Support 100% of the request
+AMOUNT REQUESTED CASH MATCH REQUIREMENTS Special Project 50% (of requested amount) in cash, 50% in-kind General Operating Support 100% of requested amount